 Potential Governance Issue Factors Driving the Governance Issue Controls identified in May 2018 Audit Committee Report cost, with top slice to each authority's funding.
 Valuation Office Agency have introduced new appeals process from 1 April 2017 called check, challenge, appeal which introduces additional processes to reduce the number of appeals made.
 Large reduction in number of appeals has been seen in first year of scheme.
 Council have made prudent judgement on potential impact of appeals on the Collection Fund accounts and monitor this on a monthly basis.
-Creating a Brighter Future Programme (CBF) - there is a risk that if the CBF programme/Target Operating Model (TOM) are not successfully implemented the Reductions in central government funding combined with increasing demand levels for council services has required the Authority to develop new ways of working.
-The Authority is aiming to Governance framework there are monthly Programme Board meetings via Senior Leadership Team (SLT).
+Creating a Brighter Future Programme (CBF) - there is a risk that if the CBF programme/Target Operating Model (TOM) are not successfully implemented the Authority may be unable to deliver improved services and meet the increased demand on Council services within reducing resources.
+There is a risk that budget monitoring does not fully align with the CBF and TOM.
+Reductions in central government funding combined with increasing demand levels for council services has required the Authority to develop new ways of working.
+The Authority is aiming to deliver high quality services with fewer resources at its disposal.
+Any required savings are therefore required to fit with the CBF/TOM to ensure the Authority is still in a position to deliver the quality of services its residents expect.
+To enable the objectives of the CBF to be met it is important that the current Governance framework there are monthly Programme Board meetings via Senior Leadership Team (SLT).
 This ensures that there is visibility and accountability.
-Authority may be unable to deliver improved services and meet the increased demand on Council services within reducing resources.
-There is a risk that deliver high quality services with fewer resources at its disposal.
-Any required savings are therefore required to fit with the CBF/TOM to ensure the Authority is still Regular updates are reported to Lead Member Briefings.
-This informs Cabinet Members of progress and of any issues. budget monitoring does not fully align with the CBF and TOM. in a position to deliver the quality of services its residents expect.
-To enable the objectives of the CBF to be met it is important that the current monitoring processes that The TOM addresses the financial challenge whilst enabling the Authority to deliver Our North Tyneside Plan and CBF priorities.
-A number of business cases have been put in
+Regular updates are reported to Lead Member Briefings.
+This informs Cabinet Members of progress and of any issues.
+The TOM addresses the financial challenge whilst enabling the Authority to deliver Our North Tyneside Plan and CBF priorities.
+A number of business